Keeping Our Community Safe

 Task Forces Guiding Webster's Pandemic Response

-When the COVID-19 pandemic emerged, Webster University formed the COVID-19 Task Force to coordinate operational preparation and response throughout its campus network:
+Webster University convenes a COVID-19 Task Force to coordinate operational preparation and response during the pandemic:

 When Webster moved to remote operations in spring 2020, the Task Force for Transition & Adaptability was formed to coordinate policy and guidance for a safe, phased return to on-campus operations in the fall and continued adaptation during the pandemic.